 Star Entertainment Could Lose Casino License in New South Wales

 Star Entertainment has been under investigation in New South Wales.
-The inquiry has been to determine Star Entertainment’s role in fooling state regulators, money laundering, and failing its shareholders.
-As the inquiry has come to an end, initial reports have suggested that Star Entertainment will be found to be an unsuitable casino operator in NSW.
+The inquiry aimed to uncover Star Entertainment’s role in deceiving state regulators, engaging in money laundering, and neglecting its shareholders.
+As the inquiry concluded, initial reports indicated that authorities would deem Star Entertainment an unsuitable casino operator in NSW.

 NSW Wraps Up Star Entertainment Inquiry